platform-acceleration-lab/cnd-deploy-practices-eduk8s/workshop-instructions/content/exercises/02-containerizing-an-app.md

 # Container registry

-Next you will want to publish your images to a container registry where other people and systems can pull them down to run locally.
+Next you will publish your image to a container registry where your container orchestrated platform can pull to run in a CaaS or PaaS environment.

 For this lab, you will use a container registry provided to you, but you could (in theory) use any container registry.